ThorkildFregi/chess-dobot/README.md

 # chess-dobot
-Dobot Magician that play chess on a board
+Dobot Magician that play chess on a board using Stockfish